codesweetly/react-youtube-playlist/README.md

 > The stable version will start at 1.0.0
 > Working on releasing the stable version soon...

 A React component for displaying YouTube video playlists on a web app.
-Create a beautiful gallery of YouTube videos that play with a lightbox.
+Create a beautiful gallery of YouTube videos.

 ![npm](https://img.shields.io/npm/v/@codesweetly/react-youtube-playlist) ![NPM](https://img.shields.io/npm/l/@codesweetly/react-youtube-playlist)